 We’re going to go through some of the possible solutions based on a few common situations.
 Keep in mind most compact all-in-one washer/dryer combos are 24 inches wide.
 Make sure to assess the width and height available in your space before buying.

-- You don’t have space for a compact front-loading washer and dryer – for this situation you might find some of the options in our mini portable washers section work for you.
+- You don’t have space for a compact front-loading washing machine and dryer – for this situation you might find some of the options in our mini portable washing machines section work for you.
 If you don’t have traditional water hookups then you can use a faucet adapter to fill the washer or a bucket.
 In this case, you would rely on the spin cycle of the washer to partially dry your laundry, but you would need to hang up the laundry to finish the drying process.

 - You want a manual washer that doesn’t rely on electricity – this type of washer handles small batches of laundry and only requires you to have access to water and some elbow grease.